Securing Claude Cowork: A Security Practitioner’s Guide

 Enterprise Enable SCIM for automated user lifecycle management.
 PR.AC-4

 Enterprise Configure tenant restrictions by injecting anthropic-allowed-org-ids HTTP header via network proxy.
-Find Org ID in Settings > Account.
 PR.AC-3

 Enterprise Confirm no-training default is active.
 Request ZDR addendum if needed for Chat/API (not applicable to Cowork, which stores locally).
 PR.DS-1